trustathsh/irondemo/README.md

 irondemo
 ========
-irondemo uses a set Perl scripts to build different scenarios/demo environments for the iron* software suite, various IF-MAP tools developed by the Trust@FHH research group at Hochschule Hannover (Hannover University of Applied Sciences and Arts).
+irondemo uses a set Perl scripts to build different scenarios/demo environments for the iron* software suite, various IF-MAP tools developed by the [Trust@HsH research group][trustathsh] at Hochschule Hannover (Hannover University of Applied Sciences and Arts).

 NOTE: This is an alpha-release - might still contain a couple of bugs.